-Will Contest FAQ
+Will Contest FAQ in Harrisonburg

 DETAILS ABOUT CONTESTING A WILL IN VIRGINIA

-To contest a will in Virginia you need to follow these three steps:
+To contest a will in Virginia, you need to follow these three steps:

-• Confirm that you are an "interested person" by legal definition
+- Confirm that you are an "interested person" by legal definition

-• Determine whether or not you have grounds to contest the will
+- Determine whether or not you have grounds to contest the will

-• Submit a bill explaining your interest and reason for challenging the will (Virginia Code section 64-1.88)
+- Submit a bill explaining your interest and reason for challenging the will (Virginia Code section 64-1.88)

-When you need help contesting a will or sorting out other disputes regarding estates, wills or trusts, call Obenshain Law Group.
-We have served a wide variety of clients in contesting wills, defending will contest and ensuring loved one’s property is divided appropriately and fairly after death.
+When you need help contesting a will or sorting out other disputes regarding estates, wills, or trusts, call Obenshain Law Group.
+We have served a wide variety of clients in contesting wills, defending will contests, and ensuring loved one’s property is divided appropriately and fairly after death.
 If you are involved in a will contest or have questions about the validity of a will, let us help.

 Call (540) 318-7360 today to speak to a will contest lawyer and schedule your free consultation.